lpc55/lpc55-hal/README.md

 It also implements the [`usb-device`][usb-device] framework.

-Moreover, this library is compatible with the Cortex-M implementation of [RTFM][cortex-m-rtfm], a concurrency framework supporting preemptive multitasking with minimal footprint.
+Moreover, this library is compatible with the Cortex-M implementation of [RTIC][cortex-m-rtic], a concurrency framework supporting preemptive multitasking with minimal footprint.

 ## Status